bormaxi8080/starred/README.md

 - [urbanadventurer/Android-PIN-Bruteforce](https://github.com/urbanadventurer/Android-PIN-Bruteforce) - Unlock an Android phone (or device) by bruteforcing the lockscreen PIN.
 Turn your Kali Nethunter phone into a bruteforce PIN cracker for Android devices! (no root, no adb)
 - [frontdevops/bash-highlight](https://github.com/frontdevops/bash-highlight) - Light weight script for colorized text in bash
 - [frontdevops/ssh-telegram-alert](https://github.com/frontdevops/ssh-telegram-alert) - Telegram notifications about ssh authorization on the server
-- [blackhatethicalhacking/XSSRocket](https://github.com/blackhatethicalhacking/XSSRocket) - XSS Rocket is written by Black Hat Ethical Hacking with the help of #ChatGPT as experimentation, with a lot of hours spent modifying the code generated by ChatGPT, and is designed for Offensive Securi
+- [blackhatethicalhacking/XSSRocket](https://github.com/blackhatethicalhacking/XSSRocket) - XSSRocket it is a tool designed for offensive security and XSS (Cross-Site Scripting) attacks.
 - [neneeen/own-vpn-for-everyone](https://github.com/neneeen/own-vpn-for-everyone) - Collection of guides to host your own VPN on free and cheap cloud providers
 - [Gakhramanzode/Airflow](https://github.com/Gakhramanzode/Airflow) - Bash-скрипт по установке Airflow
 - [keerok/InploitEye](https://github.com/keerok/InploitEye) -